 Welcome back to another school year.
+I am hoping this school year will be a normal one!
 I look forward to showing how much we care about you, your education, and your future.
 On the next few pages you will find the student policies of Blountstown High School.
 Please read these policies carefully.
 These policies serve as a guide to help you and your child understand the policies regarding academic requirements, rules, student privileges, and student responsibilities.
 Please become acquainted with it and keep it as a reference.
 If you have any questions or want additional information, please feel free to contact me at any time.

-I look forward to working with you throughout the 2019 -2020 school year.
+I look forward to working with you throughout the 2021-2022 school year.